mozilla/ecosystem-platform/docs/fxa-engineering/fxa-tests-circleci.md

 Since [the `fxa-content-server` job](#fxa-content-server) uses a custom parallel scheme to run tests, building a Docker container image is not useful for many runs like pull requests.

-So, we split those tasks into the `build-and-deploy-content-server` job, which is only executed for `master` branch and branch names prefixed by `feature.` and `dockerpush.`
+So, we split those tasks into the `build-and-deploy-content-server` job, which is only executed for `main` branch and branch names prefixed by `feature.` and `dockerpush.`

 This is done by running [`.circleci/install-content-server.sh`](#circleci-install-content-serversh), followed by [`.circleci/build.sh fxa-content-server`](#circleci-buildsh) and [`.circleci/deploy.sh fxa-content-server`](#circleci-deploysh).